 - Using hot glue, attach the cut side of each half to the black headband.

-- Add about a half-inch line of hot glue to the center-top of each “ear” and pinch the ends together to create a more natural cat-ear shape.
+- Add about a half-inch line of hot glue to the center-top of each “ear.”
+Then, pinch the ends together to create a more natural cat-ear shape.

-- Then to make the gloves, cut a hole for each thumb and then a separate hole for the rest of your fingers in the closed part of each sock.
+- Next, make the gloves out of the socks.
+Cut a hole for each thumb and then a separate hole for the rest of your fingers in the closed part of each sock.
 Turn socks inside out before wearing them.

 - Glue the cat toy to the lower-back of a black shirt.